 We’re almost halfway through 2014 and Cape Town is still enjoying the spoils of the momentum she’s gathered from numerous international press mentions from the New York Times to TripAdvisor and The Telegraph.
 Cape Town is now firmly on the world map as a destination unmissable.
 Table Mountain now joins the likes of the Statue of Liberty, The Gherkin, the Eifel Tower, Burj Khalifa, Sydney Opera House and the Shanghai Tower; a newly tacked on natural edifice on the tapestry of the world’s iconic cities.
+To visit these iconic cities, view our cheap international flights.

 But what lies beyond its beautiful mountain, historical Robben Island, wine regions and most popular sights?
 With this comprehensive list of alternative things to do in Cape Town we encourage you to explore the other side of the city.
 Discover Cape Town’s unique culture, people and history through outdoor activities, restaurants and bars and museums.
 We help you uncover 42 places around Cape Town to eat, play, shop, celebrate and relax, as well as an attractive smattering of free things to do in Cape Town.